 • Steppin’ on the Blues: The Visible Rhythms of African American Dance

 • America Dancing: From the Cake walk to the Moonwalk - Pugh

 • Latasha Barnes (follow her on Instagram)

-• Remy Kouakou Kouame (search him on Youtube, he is teaching a ton)
+• Remy Kouakou Kouame (search him on Youtube)

 This interview is a fascinating look into the ever expanding tree that is jazz, with a killer improvisation and musicality exercise thrown in half way through!
 We would love hear your thoughts on all things jazz history & definition and what you took from Joanne's interview!